 The star that Ptolemy called ‘the bright one in the Gorgon head’ is Beta Persei, named Algol from the Arabic ra’s al-ghul meaning ‘the demon’s head’.
 Algol is the type of star known as an eclipsing binary, consisting of two close stars that orbit each other, in this case every 2.9 days.
 Algol varies in brightness as the two stars eclipse each other.
 Its variability was discovered in 1669 by the Italian astronomer Geminiano Montanari (1633–87).

 It is sometimes speculated that the name Algol arose because the Arabs knew of its variability, but in fact the name has its origins in Greek mythology and its variability is simply coincidence.
 The Arabic astronomer al-Ṣūfī, who paid more attention to star brightnesses than had Ptolemy, made no mention of any variability in his Book of the Fixed Stars published in AD 964.
-The sketch of the constellation in his book places Algol next to Medusa’s eye, not actually on it; many later cartographers, including Flamsteed and Bode (above), positioned the star even higher on the forehead.
+The sketch of the constellation in his book places Algol next to Medusa’s eye, not actually on it, and Bayer did the same; many later cartographers, including Flamsteed and Bode (above), positioned the star even higher on the forehead.
 The idea of Algol being a ‘winking eye’ seems to be a modern myth.

 In Chinese astronomy, the arc of nine stars from Eta and Gamma Persei in the north via Alpha and Delta then heading to Mu and into Camelopardalis formed the constellation Tianchuan, a boat in the river of the Milky Way.
 According to one interpretation, it was a military vessel for the Great General of Heaven, Tianda jiangjun, who was represented by Gamma Andromedae and neighbouring stars.
 Lambda Persei, the star within the arc of Tianchuan, was called Jishui, representing a build-up of water in the bilges of the boat.